Operator | Expression & Description | Example |

 g

-flag enables case-insensitive matching. - The
+flag enables case-insensitive matching.c

-flag enables case-sensitive matching.
+flag enables case-sensitive matching.start_integer

-Note: If start_integer is used, flags is not permitted unless N_integer is also specified.
+is not permitted unless N_integer

 regexp_split_to_array